KU Cheerleading Tryouts

-Ladies' stunts will be judged on technique, toss height, and on how easy the guy stunter felt it was for them to hit the stunt.
+Ladies' stunts will be judged on technique, toss height, and on how easy it was to hit the stunt.
 Guys will be judged on solidness and technique.
 Once everyone is finished with their tumbling and stunt, we'll break and announce the finalists.

 - Optional stunt (up to one transition)

 - Chant with standing tuck incorporated

 Posting of results

 Results will be posted at KU Athletics' site no sooner than the following Tuesday at 5:00pm.

 Here are some tips on preparing for tryouts: